 Biltmore C Septic Tank Phaseout Project

-The City of Jacksonville, working in partnership with JEA, have initiated a program to eliminate existing septic tank systems while also providing water lines in the Biltmore neighborhood.
+The City of Jacksonville, working in partnership with JEA, initiated a program to eliminate existing septic tank systems while also providing water lines in the Biltmore neighborhood.
 The intent of this program is to improve the quality of life in the Biltmore area and to reduce the amount of harmful nutrients that often find their way into the St. Johns River and other local waterways.

 This program, jointly funded by the City of Jacksonville and JEA, involves the full installation of water and sewer pipes, proper abandonment of existing septic system(s), connection to the new water and sewer systems and payment of all associated permits and fees at no cost to the property owner.

 - Anticipated Start Date: December 2, 2019

 Normal working hours are Monday through Friday, 7:00 a.m. to 5:00 p.m.*

 *NOTE: In some circumstances, evening and weekend hours may be required.
 Our contractor crews will not work on JEA holidays.

 Crews began working in December 2019 with a “soft start” that involved taking pre-construction videos of the project area (including private property), survey and mobilizing equipment.
 Major construction activities began on January 2, 2020 to avoid work during the holiday months.
 The construction will be completed in phases.
 See the map below for more details.

 Property Owner Participation & Requirements